alexsocha/luckyblockmod.com/docs/src/custom-data-tags.md

     -   id: `text`.
 The item ID.
     -   tag: `Compound NBT tag` (optional).
 Additional item data.
 -   trail (optional): The outcomes that will occur while the projectile is alive.
     -   frequency: `float`.
-How frequenently the outcomes will occur, in [game ticks](https://minecraft.gamepedia.com/Tick) (0.05 seconds).
+How frequently the outcomes will occur, in [game ticks](https://minecraft.gamepedia.com/Tick) (0.05 seconds).
 A value less than one will cause multiple outcomes per tick.
     -   drops: `["outcome 1", "outcome 2", ...]`.
 A list of trail outcomes.
 Only one is chosen each time.
 -   drops: `["outcome 1", "outcome 2", ...]`.
 A list of outcomes that will occur on impact.
 Only one is chosen each time.